Reha Özcan: Life and career

 Ragıp Reha Özcan was born on 5 July 1965 in Bingöl, Turkey.
 He has a brother Serhat Özcan, also an actor.
 He graduated from Mimar Sinan Fine Arts University in 1987.
 He started working in the Trabzon State Theater in the same year.
 He was appointed to the Istanbul State Theater in the 1990–1991.

 He settled in Antalya during the 1992–1993 theatre season and took part in the Antalya State Theater.
 He also worked as a director in the Akdeniz University Theater Club and Antalya Metropolitan Municipality Theater, and was appointed to the Istanbul State Theater in the 2010–2011 season.

 He has appeared in a lot of series, movies and theater plays.
 He had his first role in a theater play in 1985.
-He played hit series Suskunlar which the first Turkish drama sold to the USA market for remake.His most famous series were Maral, where he depicted the character of Halis in 2014–2015.
+He played hit series Suskunlar which the first Turkish drama sold to the USA market for remake.
+His most famous series were Maral, where he depicted the character of Halis in 2014–2015.
 In 2017, he depicted the character of Fikri Elibol in the series Bizim Hikaye, which was broadcast on FOX.
 His ongoing project is Mucize Doktor, in which he portrays the character of Doctor Adil.
+In 2016, Reha Özcan ended his 29-year career as a theater actor.
+In addition to acting, he can also be seen on television.
+Ragıp is married and has two children.